Symptoms and signs of PCOS and why it affects women

-If you are suffering from PCOS and want to get cured of it, you need to follow a very strict diet regimen coupled with physical exercise to keep the disease at bay.
+If you are suffering from PCOS and want to better manage it, you need to follow a very strict diet regimen coupled with physical exercise to keep the disease at bay.

-A blend of proper nutritious and healthy meal and regular exercise can help in tackling the PCOS syndrome successfully.
+A blend of proper nutritious and healthy meals and regular exercise can help in tackling PCOS successfully.

-Physical activities can help in shedding off those extra kilos that are curbing you from getting pregnant.
-Weight loss management can actually facilitate you to conceive without any complication.
+Physical activities can help in shedding off those extra kilos.
+If you are trying to have a baby, weight loss management can actually facilitate you to conceive without any complication.

 Laparoscopic Ovarian Drilling Procedure: